 You know who I mean.
 The product pushers – the custodians, the software providers, the wholesalers with the million dollar marketing budgets.
 Those are some jargon heavy marketing brochures they send you.
 Too many technical words, too many marketing slogans, all of that.
 After a while you get used to talking like they talk because you bought their marketing pitch.

+All of which are closely associated with products sold to you by vendors.
 Don’t just repitch their marketing pitch to your clients and call it your value proposition!

 Don’t listen to them.

 Where financial advisors mess up the value proposition

 See, here’s what all of you are missing.

 Them not you